badging/diversity-and-inclusion/README.md

 The Event Badging section of CHAOSS Badging is about measuring inclusivity of different technical events through human reviews.

 In order to submit an application for a project, go through the following documents:
-- [Applicant role](./roles/applicant.md) - This document describes the GitHub permmissions and the responsibilities of a CHAOSS Badging Applicant.
+- [Applicant role](./roles/applicant.md) - This document describes the GitHub permissions and the responsibilities of a CHAOSS Badging Applicant.
 - [Event submission requirements](https://github.com/badging/event-diversity-and-inclusion/blob/master/submission/requirements.md) - Minimum requirements for a Event to be eligible for participation in CHAOSS Badging process.
 - [Event submission guidelines](https://github.com/badging/event-diversity-and-inclusion/blob/master/submission/guidelines.md) - Guidelines and steps on how a Event can gain a badge under the CHAOSS Badging program.
 - [Event Criteria](https://github.com/badging/event-diversity-and-inclusion/blob/master/submission/event-criteria.md) - Additional criteria for Event Badging.

 #### Badge Levels

-Two statuses exist for the Diversity and Inclusion Event Badging:
+Event badging has five metrics divided into four [different sets](https://github.com/badging/event-diversity-and-inclusion/blob/master/submission/event-criteria.md), which depend more on what scale the event is organized at.
+Hence, Event badging only has two states as of now:

 | Level        | Badge        |  Requirements Met
 |--------------|--------------|-------------------------------------